brunocampos01/desenvolvimento-de-sistemas/build-automation-tools/readme.md

 ## Apache Maven
-- is a dependency management and a build automation
+- It's a dependency management and a build automation
-- use XML
+- using XML
-- example of a pom.xml
+- Example of a pom.xml
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"